NAGALAND, NORTHEAST TRAVEL, PLACES, TRAVEL

 Couple Stone at Phukhungri village in Myanmar border under Meluri Sub Division, Phek District.

-Planning a quick trip to this gorgeous spot for this weekend already?
+Planning a trip to Shilloi Lake already?

 Kumti